Field Guide training South Africa: Camp Selati

 By road: approx. 5,5 hours driving time from Johannesburg

-Flight: There are scheduled flights (1,15 h) to the Eastgate Airport in Hoedspruit.
-You will need to get a transfer with Sable Tours to the camp (45 minutes away).
+Flight: There are scheduled flights (1,15 h) to Eastgate Airport in Hoedspruit.
+From here, you will need to get an organised transfer to get to the camp (45 minutes away).

 Electricity: Electricity is provided by generators in the camp.
 Participants can charge their batteries for cameras and mobile phones.
 We recommend bringing head lamps.